taylorjcolaizzi/salesman-taylorjcolaizzi/README.md

 cities2k, 10 187 617, 5 179 440, 355 493, 50

 Clearly, my simulated annealing isn't really working that great.
-I want it to be at least at nearest neighbor, maybe even less.
+I want it to be at least at the length of nearest neighbor, but even less is better.